StanSvec/dropwizard-authorization/README.md

 ```

 ### Configuration and Dropwizard integration
-Before using this extension protection policy, custom roles and authentication must be set using `AuthorizationConfiguration.Builder` class.
-Dropwizard-authentication module is used for authentication.
+For using this extension protection policy, custom roles and authentication must be set with `AuthorizationConfiguration.Builder` class.
+Dropwizard-authentication module is used for the authentication.
 ```java
 AuthorizationConfiguration authConfig = new AuthorizationConfiguration.Builder<Principal>()
                 .setPolicy(ProtectionPolicy.PROTECT_ANNOTATED_ONLY)